Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Low-Dose Melatonin (2026)

-Most melatonin products on the market contain 5-10mg per serving, which is 10-30x higher than the physiological dose that research suggests is optimal.
-MIT researcher Dr. Richard Wurtman's studies found that 0.3mg melatonin was effective for sleep improvement without causing grogginess, and higher doses can actually desensitize melatonin receptors over time.
-Finding accurately dosed low-dose melatonin is harder than it should be, and third-party testing is especially critical because label accuracy in melatonin products is notoriously poor.
+Here is the surprise most melatonin shoppers never hear: the 5-10mg per serving in most products is 10-30x more than the dose research suggests is actually best.
+MIT researcher Dr. Richard Wurtman's studies found that just 0.3mg improved sleep without the morning grogginess, and going higher can blunt your melatonin receptors over time.
+Finding an accurately dosed low-dose product is harder than it should be, and third-party testing matters even more here because label accuracy in melatonin is notoriously poor.
 We scored the best low-dose options available.

 Our Top Picks